johansal/platejury-app/README.md

 - PlaylistURI: spotify api url to playlists endpoint
 - PlaylistId: spotify playlist id

+### VotingService configuration

+- Project: Firebase project name for the database
+- Collection: Firebase db collection name for the votes

 ### Displaynames

 By default the app will try to get display names for users from the spotify api.